 While the implant screws will not need to be replaced, denture implants need to be regularly adjusted.
 The fake teeth that snap onto the implants will need to be replaced around every 5 years.
 You will also need to clean the dentures nightly to prevent bacteria growth and unpleasant odors.

-At a glance, denture implants look very similar to all-on-4 implants.
+At a glance, denture implants look very similar to 4-on-1 full arch implants.
 They both can restore entire rows of teeth, and they both are anchored into the jawbone by implants.
-However, all-on-4 dental implants permanently attach to the abutments on the implant screws and are not removable, while the snap-in denture implants are designed to be removed.
+However, 4-on-1 full arch dental implants permanently attach to the abutments on the implant screws and are not removable, while the snap-in denture implants are designed to be removed.

-All-on-4 implants offer a number of advantages over denture implants.
-Since all-on-4 implants are permanent and not removable, you will not have replacement costs like you will with denture implants.
-Denture implants do not provide the secure fit and bite strength that all-on-4 implants will.
-You will have dietary restrictions with snap-in denture implants, which you will not with all-on-4 implants.
+4-on-1 Full Arch implants offer a number of advantages over denture implants.
+Since 4-on-1 full arch implants are permanent and not removable, you will not have replacement costs like you will with denture implants.
+Denture implants do not provide the secure fit and bite strength that 4-on-1 full arch implants will.
+You will have dietary restrictions with snap-in denture implants, which you will not with 4-on-1 full arch implants.

-For patients who are eligible, all-on-4 implants are a superior choice over snap-in denture implants.
-Here at America’s First Dental Implants, we offer all-on-4 dental implants at the fixed, all-inclusive price of $14,950 (lowest price guaranteed).
+For patients who are eligible, 4-on-1 full arch implants are a superior choice over snap-in denture implants.
+Here at America’s First Dental Implants, we offer 4-on-1 full arch dental implants at the fixed, all-inclusive price of $14,950 (lowest price guaranteed).

 The national average cost for denture implants ranges between $8,000 – $12,000 per arch or row of teeth.
 In addition to this initial cost, patients will pay for the replacement prosthetic every five years, which will cost between $2,500-5,000/per arch.
-This cost quickly approaches our pricing for all-on-four dental implants, and we typically recommend permanent, all-on-four implants to eligible patients.
+This cost quickly approaches our pricing for 4-on-1 full arch dental implants, and we typically recommend permanent, 4-on-1 full arch implants to eligible patients.

 Oftentimes, it is hard to find the precise total, all-in price of denture implants.
 Many offices do not advertise the full cost, instead only advertise the cost of the implants with the cheapest materials and without including the cost of the surgery, follow-up appointments, x rays, anesthesia, etc.